 - Organic dyes are used to dye the raffia

 - Profiled weaver tag is attached to each product

 - Wall plates have a hang loop on the back for wall décor - ready to hang

 *All products are made by hand with love and vary slightly in color and size.

 Made in an ethical, fair trade environment.
-Handwoven by a cooperative of women located in Uganda, this one of a kind piece takes a couple of days to complete.
+Handwoven by a cooperative of women located in Uganda, this one of a kind piece takes a week to complete.

 - Made of natural fibers and grass; do not submerge in water

 - If necessary, use a damp cloth to wipe or spot clean

 - Avoid using chemicals or detergents

 - Due to being all natural fibers, keep dyed products out of direct sunlight for long periods of time to avoid natural fading.